isabella232/depot3/README.md

 * Both the client and admin tools are command-line only and fully scriptable
 * Admin command-line options allow integration with developer workflows and package-retrieval tools

-D3 is written in Ruby and available as a rubygem called 'depot3'.
-It interfaces with Casper mostly via it's REST API using the [JSS Ruby module](https://github.com/PixarAnimationStudios/ruby-jss), available via the
-[ruby-jss ruby gem](https://rubygems.org/gems/ruby-jss).
-It also accesses the JSS's backend MySQL database directly to provide enhanced features.
+d3 is written in Ruby and available as a rubygem called ['depot3'](https://rubygems.org/gems/depot3).
+It interfaces with Casper mostly via it's REST API using [ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss), a ruby module that provides simple and powerful access to the API.
+It also uses Casper's backend MySQL database directly to provide enhanced features.

 ## Documentation